Suzanne now lives in the Puglia region of Italy. A former Beauty Therapist and Make-Up Artist who is passionate about Crafts.

 Well . . .
 I’m like the fairy godmother or the genie in the lamp here to say, "Your wish is my command!"
 Step this way folks, you can be creative and make gifts by being a bit clever and applying some positive mental attitude.

 My mum was a highly creative person who loved making things.
 Be it baking, knitting garments, making curtains, painting and selling art, upholstering furniture, or landscaping our garden, she had a wealth of passion that oozed creativity.
 Her ability to think outside the box was something I so admired and loved.

-I have had the same passion for craft and making things which I have my mum to thank for showing me the realms of possibility and opportunities in being creative.
+I have had the same passion for crafts and making things and I have my mum to thank for showing me the realms of possibility and opportunities in being creative.

-She never got to use the great tool we all have at our disposal, that of the internet, which has a wealth of help out there for all budding creative fingertips and for those looking for new challenges in gift making.
+She never got to use the great tool we all have at our disposal—the internet—which has a wealth of help out there for all budding creative fingertips and for those looking for new challenges in gift making.
 Information is now just a click away, so no excuses!

 You have to start somewhere to get those innovative creative juices flowing!

 A few key questions for you to answer: